bbqbailey/mqttDirector/README.md

                     ls -al

-            You should see the file NOT_MOUNTED in /media/Hottub.
+            You should see the file NOT_MOUNTED in /media/DEV_NODE.

-        4.1.5  The directory on Hottub that contains the file mqttController.py, is located at /home/superben/MySoftwareProjects/mqttController/.
-So we are going to mount this directory at the mount point you just created: /media/Hottub
+        4.1.5  The directory on DEV_NODE that contains the file mqttController.py, is located at /home/USER/MySoftwareProjects/mqttController/.
+So we are going to mount this directory at the mount point you just created: /media/DEV_NODE

-            First, cd out of the /media/Hottub directory
+            First, cd out of the /media/DEV_NODE directory

                 cd ..